aarpon/hrm_docs/docs/user/Administrator.rst

 may configure this.

-Multiple jobs can be processed in parallel depending on how HRM is configured, the multiprocessing capabilities of the server and the number of available computation servers.
+Multiple jobs can be processed in parallel depending on how HRM is configured, the multiprocessing capabilities of the server, the number of available computation servers and GPU cards.